-Lecture/Lab Hours: 12 Prereq: "C" or higher in EIMT 35.
+Class Hours: 12 lecture/lab Prereq: "C" or higher in EIMT 35.
 Semester Offered: Fall, Spring Description: This course is designed to advance the knowledge of commercial and industrial wiring techniques with emphasis on the National Electrical Code, energy efficiency, and the principles of advanced electrical blueprint reading.

-EIMT 51: Industrial Motor Controls Credits: 3 Lecture/Lab Hours: 2 Lecture Hours: 2 Prereq: "C" or higher in EIMT 23.
-Semester Offered: Spring Description: This is an introduction to motor controls and the logic sequence that they implement.
+EIMT 51: Industrial Motor Controls

+Prereq: "C" or higher in EIMT 23.

+Description: This is an introduction to motor controls and the logic sequence that they implement.
 The course covers how to read a ladder diagram, including component recognition, use, and application.
 Students will develop skills to create a computer generated control diagram from a sequence of operations and learn troubleshooting skills to diagnose basic control functions.